ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

    The format of this file is specified in the :ref:`benchmarking-configuration-file` section below.
    Defaults to the file ``./benchmark.yml``.

+.. option:: --samples <integer>

+   Specifies the number of times to run the benchmark measurements.
+   Defaults to 3.

 .. option:: --scenario <scenario>

    Specifies the scenario to run the benchmark under.